Building osgEarth from Scratch

 Building with vcpkg

-vcpkg is an extremely useful package manager.
+vcpkg is a package manager.
 It works on Windows, Linux and MacOS but for this guide we will focus on Windows.

 Step 1 - Configure vcpkg